-According to chemiosmotic hypothesis, ATP production is the result of proton gradient developed across the membrane of thylakoids.
-The essential components required for chemiosmosis are proton pump, proton gradient and ATP synthase.
-ATP synthase is an enzyme which helps in ATP synthesis.
-The enzyme ATP synthase has two parts-F0 and F1.
-F0 is a transmembrane channel while configuration changes in F1 activates the enzyme.
+As per the chemiosmotic hypothesis, ATP production is the outcome of the proton gradient established across the membrane of thylakoids.
+The required components for chemiosmosis are proton gradient, proton pump, and ATP synthase.
+ATP synthase is an enzyme aiding in bringing about ATP synthesis.
+The enzyme has two portions -F0 and F1.
+F0 is a transmembrane channel while configuration changes in F1 activate the enzymes.
 They phosphorylate ADP.
-One of the driving factor of ATP Synthase is the protein gradient that is developed across a membrane.
+One of the driving factors of ATP Synthase is the protein gradient that is developed across a membrane.

 The Chemiosmotic Theory

-According to this theory, molecules like glucose are metabolized to develop acetyl CoA in the form of an energy-rich intermediate.
-The proper oxidation of acetyl CoA occurs in the mitochondrial matrix and coupled to the reduced form of a carrier molecule such as FAD and NAD.
-The carriers then passes electrons to the transport chain of electron in the inner membrane of mitochondria which pass them to different other proteins present in the ETC. The energy present in the electrons is basically used to pump out protons from the matrix in the inner mitochondrial membrane.
-It is used to store the energy in the form of a transmembrane electrochemical gradient.
+According to this theory, molecules like glucose are metabolized to develop acetyl CoA in the form of an intermediate that is energy-rich.
+The proper oxidation of acetyl CoA occurs in the mitochondrial matrix and is combined to the reduced form of a carrier molecule namely FAD and NAD.
+The carriers then supply electrons to the transport chain of the electron in the inner membrane of mitochondria, which further supply them to different other proteins present in the ETC. The energy present in the electrons is basically used to pump out protons from the matrix in the inner mitochondrial membrane.
+It is used for energy storage in the form of a transmembrane electrochemical gradient.

-The protons return back to the inner membrane by the ATP enzyme synthase.
-The flow of protons travels into the matrix of mitochondria through ATP synthase which gets you good amount of energy for ADP to integrate with inorganic phosphate to produce ATP.
+The protons return to the inner membrane by the ATP enzyme synthase.
+The proton-flow travels into the matrix of mitochondria through ATP synthase, which gets a good amount of energy for the ADP to integrate with inorganic phosphate to produce ATP.